-Not only is this popular breed of rabbit one of the cutest you’ll ever see; they are also one of the most playful breeds around.
+Not only is this popular breed of rabbit one of the cutest, they are also one of the most playful around.
 Highly inquisitive, the mini lop-eared rabbit can be trained to do tricks and learn simple commands.
-These rabbits make great pets for older children who want to interact more with their pet and won’t be a threat to their tiny size.
+They make great pets for older children who want to interact more with their pet and won’t be a threat to their tiny size.

 This breed of rabbit comes in a wide variety of colors such as black, blue (steel grey), chocolate, steel and tortoise.
 This rabbit is very low stress with a calm and docile personality.
 They are very smart, train easily, and love to play which makes them a great choice as a good-natured pet for kids.

 Like all animals, you’ll want to make sure your home is safe and ready for your new bunny before bringing them home.
 Here are a few care tips to remember:

 - Rabbit food – Providing a proper diet of fiber rich pellets such as Ace-Hi rabbit food or Kelley’s rabbit food is key maintaining your rabbit’s good health.
 In addition, they also love hay and healthy green snacks to help balance out their diet along with fresh water that should be changed daily.